 What will the course look like?

 There are three mandatory units on this course:

 Human Lifespan Development

 Health and Wellbeing.

 The homework for this course may take several forms.
 It may be completing a worksheet, researching a topic or finishing off classwork.
 You might be asked to interview a family member or to make a play resource for a young child.
 It will be varied and interesting.
 We expect that you will need to spend about an hour a week on homework.

 How will I be assessed?

-The unit about the human lifespan is assessed by means of a 1 hour written exam.
-This exam will be taken at the end of year 10, with a re-take opportunity in year 11.
+The human lifespan development unit is assessed by means of a 2 hours written exam.
+This exam will be taken in February of year 11, with a re-take opportunity in June.
 The other units are all assessed by project work set and marked by your teachers in school, as we go along.